patternfly/patternfly-react/packages/react-datetime/src/demos/DateRangePicker.md

 ### Date range picker

-This allows selecting a range as a filter.
+Intended to be used as a filter.
 After selecting a start date the next day is automatically selected.
 Future dates are not allowed.

 ```js
 import { DatePicker, isValidDate } from '@patternfly/react-datetime';